 Here’s how it works:

-2. You fill it with your kitchen scraps.
+2. You start filling it with your kitchen scraps.

-3. A week later I pick it up with my bike and leave you a new, clean bucket.
+3. A week later, we’ll pick-up your scraps with our bike trailers and leave you a clean bucket.

 I was inspired by your compost business.
 Great job!